-Taking into account the nature of our business activities and our procurement practices, we consider the exposure of WSO2 to slavery and human trafficking risk to be low.
+Taking into account the nature of WSO2’s business activities and procurement practices WSO2 assesses its exposure to the risks of slavery and human trafficking as low.

 WSO2 exercises necessary diligence when making purchases from suppliers, particularly those whose goods and services may be acquired from high-risk countries.
 In order to do business together, we expect all suppliers to be ethical, responsible and to fully comply with all applicable laws and regulations.